 When we see you, we’ll evaluate if nasal sprays, special allergy pills or medicated rinses for your nose can help you avoid surgery.
-If not, our nose and sinus specialists offer minimally invasive procedures when possible.
+If not, our sinus & nasal disorders specialists offer minimally invasive procedures when possible.
 These types of treatments tend to reduce pain, recovery time and complications.

 Regardless of what we find, we can offer you a wide range of interventions for your sinus infection, sinus headache, breathing issues.
 We’re dedicated to helping you find the best fit for you.

 Collaboration of Experts

 Our nose and sinus specialists work together with allergists, immunologists, neurosurgeons and eye experts to care for patients with complex or multiple sinus, nasal and asthma issues.

 Together, we can tackle everything from smell and taste disorders to sinus and nose problems, including cancer, often with in-office procedures.

 In the past, conventional wisdom pointed to a deviated septum as the sole reason for nasal obstruction.
 The usual fix: a septoplasty to correct the angle of the nose bone.